Recovery Process After Surgery and Office follow ups

 Exercises that Help to Speed Up Your Recovery

-It can help shifting positions in your bed, walk, and use the recommended exercises to allow for better circulation.
+Changing positions in bed, walking, and using the recommended exercises allow for better circulation.
 When your blood flow is good, you are less likely to develop blood clots and heal faster.
 Leaving your bed, walking around, and doing the prescribed exercises can help you recover quicker and have less risk of complications.

 The exercises we have here should be done after surgery and then each hour after your procedure.
 It can be helpful to start practicing these before you have your surgery to increase your agility and lung function.